Our Featured Pets...

 If you would like to donate a bed at a special wholesale price for a another dog to sleep in comfort, please donate a Kuranda dog bed.

-Animal Supplies-Our biggest need right now is CANNED CAT FOOD, CAT LITTER, KITTEN CHOW, PUPPY CHOW and CASH DONATIONS.)
+Animal Supplies-Our biggest need right now is CAT LITTER, BLEACH, PUPPY CHOW, KITTEN CHOW and CASH DONATIONS.)

 Cleaning Supplies- HE laundry soap, 39 gallon trash bags, bleach, dish soap, toilet paper, paper towels;